jackson198608/goProject/common/coroutineEngine/redisEngine/README.md

-redisEngine->redisEngineCoroutine:  create ThreadNum's coroutine and wait for result ,get the coroutint return error redisEngineCoroutine-> redisEngineCoroutine:  create redis connection by redisinfo,if can not connect return error redisEngineCoroutine-> redisEngineCoroutine:  for begin redisEngineCoroutine-> redisEngineCoroutine:  pop raw from redis queue redisEngineCoroutine-> redisEngineCoroutine:  parse if find realRaw and trytimes redisEngineCoroutine-> redisEngineCoroutine:  if trytimes > limit  {break , return error}
+redisEngine->redisEngineCoroutine:  create ThreadNum's coroutine and wait for result ,get the coroutint return error redisEngineCoroutine-> redisEngineCoroutine:  create redis connection by redisinfo,if can not connect return error redisEngineCoroutine-> redisEngineCoroutine:  for begin redisEngineCoroutine-> redisEngineCoroutine:  pop raw from redis queue,if no job ,sleep for 5 seconds redisEngineCoroutine-> redisEngineCoroutine:  parse if find realRaw and trytimes redisEngineCoroutine-> redisEngineCoroutine:  if trytimes > limit  {break , return error}
 redisEngineCoroutine-> redisEngineCoroutine:  change mysqlConninfo to []*xorm.Engine,if connect error {break ,return error}